EventStore/documentation/docs/clients/dotnet/21.2/migration-to-gRPC.md

         uncommittedEvents.AddRange(eventData);
 }
 ```
-## Optimistic concurrency

 ## Reading Events

 ### Serialisation
-To make the events processing more efficient, the gRPC client uses `ReadOnlyMemory<byte>` instead of `byte` array.
+The gRPC client uses `ReadOnlyMemory<byte>` instead of `byte` array to make the events processing more efficient.